mebrahten25/wireframing/README.md

    - **Example:** Placing a call-to-action button above the fold guides users toward key actions without distractions.

 Wireframing is therefore an essential step in software development, bridging the gap between concept and implementation while keeping teams aligned and user experience at the forefront.

+---

+## Wireframing in Practice

+### Real-World Scenario
+A team was developing an online booking platform for hotels.
+Early in the project, designers created low-fidelity wireframes to map out the checkout process, including room selection, payment information, and confirmation pages.

+During review, the team noticed several potential usability issues:
+- The “Confirm Booking” button was placed at the bottom of a long form, making it easy for users to miss.
+- The navigation between selecting multiple rooms and entering guest information was not intuitive.
+- Users could not easily see the total price before finalizing their booking.

+### How Issues Were Resolved
+- The “Confirm Booking” button was moved to a prominent location above the fold.
+- The multi-step form was reorganized into clear sections with progress indicators.
+- A dynamic summary panel was added to display the total price in real-time as users selected options.

+### Impact on the Final Product
+These adjustments, guided by wireframe feedback, led to a smoother checkout process, fewer abandoned bookings, and improved overall user satisfaction.
+The development team could implement the design with confidence, avoiding costly revisions after coding began.

+### Conclusion
+Wireframing ensures that usability issues are identified and addressed early, bridging the gap between concept and development.
+By providing a clear visual blueprint, wireframes help teams create user-friendly designs, enhance communication, and reduce development costs.